-The Three Common Options for Asset Division
+The Three Common Scenarios of Divorce Asset Division in Colorado

 Finally, if the parties still cannot agree, they must go through litigation.
 In this case, the court will make the division determination, and the resolution will involve attorneys’ fees and court costs.
 Understandably, this asset division scenario in Colorado is the most contentious, costly, and emotionally draining.

 What Happens When the Court Steps in for The Division of Assets